 Airless Degreasers

-An “Airless” system can best be described as an enclosed system that transfers solvent internally in both liquid and vapor forms to perform various cleaning processes.
-These processes include vapor degreasing, spray cleaning, liquid soaking, liquid jetting, ultrasonic cleaning, vacuum drying, and convective drying, all performed without an air-liquid interface or an air-vapor mixture in the cleaning chamber.
+An “Airless” system can be precisely characterized as a sealed operational vessel that facilitates the internal circulation of solvent in both liquid and vapor phases to carry out various cleaning operations.
+These operations encompass vapor degreasing, spray washing, liquid immersion, jet cleaning, ultrasonic cavitation, vacuum-assisted drying, and convective drying, all conducted within an enclosed environment devoid of any air-liquid interface or air-vapor mixture in the cleaning chamber.